trevorism/create-project/README.md

-# create-project : Gradle plugin for creating a new project.
+# create-project : Gradle plugin for creating a new project

 Start with a blank build.gradle file in a directory.
 Add: